 623 West Fourth Street

 Alfred Harrison Rogers was born in LeClaire, Iowa on February 2, 1858.
 He graduated in 1878 from Harvard University, later studied law, and was admitted to the bar at Olathe, Kansas.
 After periods of employment at banks in Kansas City and Springfield, Missouri, he relocated to Joplin during the late 1880s and constructed a street railway line between the two lead and zinc mining communities of Webb City and Carterville.
 This interurban line expanded into a multi-million-dollar company known as the Southwest Missouri Railroad, linking the communities of Carthage, Missouri, Galena, Kansas, and Picher, Oklahoma.
-Rogers helped establish and became vice president of the Interstate Grocery Company and served as a director on the First National Bank board.
+Rogers helped establish the Interstate Grocery Company where he became vice president and served as a director on the First National Bank board.
 In 1910, Rogers purchased controlling interest in The Joplin Globe.
 He became the president of the newspaper, retaining that position until his death.
 Rogers died on March 7, 1920 in Los Angeles, California.

 In 1899, Charles Schifferdecker sold two lots in the Moffet subdivision to Alfred Harrison Rogers.
 One year later Rogers built a $20,000, three-story Neoclassical Revival home on the northeast corner of Sergeant Avenue.
 The house has a limestone foundation and wood cladding.
 The busy front façade boasts an elevated one-and-one-half story porch with grouped fluted Ionic columns and a steeply hipped roof with two brick chimneys rising above the roof line.
 Impressive modillions and a dentil molding embellish the roofline.
 Palladian windows are symmetrically located on either side of the first-floor entrance.
 An addition to the house is a single-story cottage/servants’ structure.
 This appendage mimics the decorative features of the main residence.